vm94/vscode-git-graph/README.md

 Detailed Release Notes are available [here](CHANGELOG.md).

-## Visual Studio Marketplace

-This extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=hansu.git-graph) for Visual Studio Code.

 ## Acknowledgements

 Thank you to all of the contributors that help with the development of Git Graph!